paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-101-nanotechnology-research-and-development.md

 (13) an analysis of the current impact of nanotechnology on the United States economy and recommendations for increasing its future impact.

-**(b) Study on molecular self-assembly** As part of the first triennial review conducted in accordance with subsection (a), the National Research Council shall conduct a one-time study to determine the technical feasibility of molecular self-assembly for the manufacture of materials and devices at the molecular scale.
+**(b) Study on molecular self-assembly** As part of the first quadrennial review conducted in accordance with subsection (a), the National Research Council shall conduct a one-time study to determine the technical feasibility of molecular self-assembly for the manufacture of materials and devices at the molecular scale.

-**(c) Study on the responsible development of nanotechnology** As part of the first triennial review conducted in accordance with subsection (a), the National Research Council shall conduct a one-time study to assess the need for standards, guidelines, or strategies for ensuring the responsible development of nanotechnology, including, but not limited to—
+**(c) Study on the responsible development of nanotechnology** As part of the first quadrennial review conducted in accordance with subsection (a), the National Research Council shall conduct a one-time study to assess the need for standards, guidelines, or strategies for ensuring the responsible development of nanotechnology, including, but not limited to—

 (1) self-replicating nanoscale machines or devices;